-Remember to stand along the continuum according to your first reaction and not spend time reflecting on your responses.
-This is the best way to determine your personal feelings.
+Fill in the table on the following page according to the instructions provided.
+Remember to record your first reaction and not spend time reflecting on your responses.

 Your facilitator will review each statement with the group.
-Reflect on what your responses reveal about your own understanding concept of human rights, diversity and equality.
+Reflect on what your responses reveal about your own concept of human rights, diversity and gender equality issues.

-Statements and Questions for the Continuum Regarding Personal Attitudes towards Diversity and Equality
+Statements Regarding Personal Attitudes towards Diversity and Gender Equality Issues

-The statements below reflect some typical views held by individuals on diversity and equality.
+The statements below reflect some typical views held by individuals on diversity and gender equality.
 The facilitator will read each statement and you will move along the continuum.
-Please base your responses on your immediate feeling.
+Please base your responses on your immediate feeling as you hear each statement.
 This is the best way to determine your personal feelings.